ThunderFly-aerospace/TFESC02/README.md

 # TFESC02 - BLDC Motor Driver Module with I2C interface

 This TFESC02 is designed to control BLDC motors in UAV applications via the I2C interface.
-It leverages the MCF8329A integrated circuit, which provides a sensorless Field Oriented Control (FOC) solution for three-phase BLDC motors.
-The ice is enhanced with external FETs to handle higher currents, suitable for small and micro UAV propulsion systems.
+It leverages the [MCF8329A](https://www.ti.com/product/MCF8329A) integrated circuit, which provides a sensorless Field Oriented Control (FOC) solution for three-phase BLDC motors.
+The ice is enhanced with external FETs to handle higher currents and is suitable for small and micro UAV propulsion systems.

 ![](doc/gen/img/TFESC02-top.png)